GRACENOBLE/ecommerce/Readme.md

     Ensure you have a `.env` file in the root of your project with the necessary environment variables configured.

-6. **Documentation:**

-    For more details on the project architecture and stack, visit the [Architecture](/docs/architecture.md) documentation.

 You are now ready to start developing and contributing to the project!